JuiHsuan-Kuo/image_caption/README.md

 # image_caption

-This is a simple implementation of image caption based on tf.Estimator
+This is a simple implementation of image caption, estimator_version is another implementation which is based on tf.Estimator

 ## Installation
 1. python 3.6